suhas1411/Classifying-Pavement-Damage-via-Deep-Transfer-Learning-with-MobileNetV2/README.md

 * Mobile app integration for on-site inspections.
 * Drone-based aerial road surveys.
 * Integration with Google Maps API for large-scale road condition monitoring.

+If you’d like, I can also design a **GitHub project banner image** with your project title and icons for "MobileNetV2 | Deep Learning | Pavement Damage Detection" so the README looks visually professional when people open it.
+That would make the repo stand out instantly.
+Would you like me to make that?